timeplus-io/docs/docs/public-beta-2.md

 We will update the beta version from time to time and list key enhancements in this page.

+## Jul 10, 2023

+**Resource Tables UI**
+  * Resource tables (such as Sources, Streams, Sinks. etc.) now show a Created By/On column.
+  * These tables no longer auto-refresh.
+Click the arrow icon at the top-right corner to manually refresh the table.
+  * For Versioned and Changelog streams, the row count and earliest/latest event columns are now hidden.

+**Query Page**
+  * Added keyboard shortcuts to add or remove comments in the SQL editor: `⌘/` to toggle line comment, and `⇧⌥A` to toggle block comment.
+  * More improved error messages for SQL queries, to show more details.

+**Sources**
+  * For Apache Kafka, Confluent Cloud, and Redpanda sources, we removed "Advanced Settings" during the Pull Data step, so the "Consumer Group" field is now shown directly.

 ## Jun 27, 2023

 A beta version of the [new Timeplus Python SDK](https://pypi.org/project/timeplus/1.3.0b2/) is available.
 It supports SQL Academy so we can integrate Timeplus with rich ecosystems in Python, such as [Superset](https://superset.apache.org/), [QueryBook](https://www.querybook.org), and [LangChain](https://python.langchain.com/docs/get_started/introduction.html).
 Contact us if you want to try this new feature.